luminocitie/for-pony-town/README.md

 visual ref for the tree

-i do NOT interact with anyone except friends unless you talk to me first, i dont mind it but i do not prefer it, i may not respond to you quickly/at all because i may be off tab or AFK
+***i do NOT interact with anyone except friends unless you talk to me first***, i dont mind it but i do not prefer it, i may not respond to you quickly/at all because i may be off tab or AFK

 i rarely go on pony town honestly unless im bored, most of the time ill be on roblox playing Something Evil Will Happen or random ass games